 SINGAPORE QUANTITATIVE RISK ASSESSMENT (QRA)

 As of April 2016, the National Environmental Agency (NEA) of Singapore has enforced the adoption of a revised set of QRA guidelines.
-As part of Singapore's regulatory requirements, a QRA is required for all installations storing or using hazardous (either flammable or toxic) chemicals.
+As part of Singapore's regulatory requirements, a QRA is required for all installations storing or using hazardous (e.g., flammable or toxic) chemicals.
 The QRA identifies all hazards present in the facility and generates a risk profile based on the active processes and chemicals stored.
-This is then subsequently compared to the criteria imposed by the NEA guidelines.
+This is then subsequently assessed against the criteria imposed by the NEA guidelines.
 An approved QRA is mandatory for the application of a Development Control (DC) Clearance by NEA.

 Vanguard Risk and Safety Asia is an approved QRA consultant under the NEA's List of Registered QRA Consultancy Firms.
 More information about the QRA criteria and guidelines can be found in NEA's official webpage here.